convince-project/AS2FM/docs/source/tutorials.rst

 In this example, the system is composed by the following components modeled in SCXML:

-* a **battery_drainer**, that at each time step drains the battery by 1%, and each time the charge trigger is received, it recharges the battery to 100%.
+* a **Battery Drainer**, that at each time step drains the battery by 1%, and each time the charge trigger is received, it recharges the battery to 100%.
-* a **battery_manager**, that at each time the battery level is received checks if it is below 30% and, if so, triggers the alarm.
+* a **Battery Manager**, that at each time the battery level is received checks if it is below 30% and, if so, triggers the alarm.

-The **behavior tree** continuously checks the alarm topic and, once it is triggered, sends a charge trigger to the battery_drainer.
+The **Behavior Tree** continuously checks the alarm topic and, once it is triggered, sends a charge trigger to the battery_drainer.

-The JANI property given in `battery_depleted.jani <https://github.com/convince-project/as2fm/tree/main/jani_generator/test/_test_data/ros_example/battery_depleted.jani>`_ defines the property of interest to be model checked.
-In this case, it calculates the minimal probability that the battery level is below or equal to zero eventually, i.e., all we verify here is that the battery is empty at some point.
+The JANI property `battery_charged` given in `battery_properties.jani <https://github.com/convince-project/as2fm/tree/main/jani_generator/test/_test_data/ros_example/battery_depleted.jani>`_ defines the property of interest to be model checked.
+In this case, it calculates the minimal probability that the battery level will eventually be 100, after an initial discharge time, i.e., all we verify here is that the battery is charged at some point.

 In the `main.xml file <https://github.com/convince-project/as2fm/tree/main/jani_generator/test/_test_data/ros_example/main.xml>`_ introduced earlier, the maximum run time of the system is specified with ``max_time`` and shared across the components.
 To make sure that the model checked property makes sense, the allowed runtime needs to be high enough to have enough time to deplete the battery, i.e., in this example the maximal time needs to be at least 100s because the battery is depleted by 1% per second.
+Further information about this concept can be found in the :ref:`related section <max_time_tag>` of the :ref:`How To page <howto>`.

 In addition, in this main file, all the components of the example are put together, and the property to use is indicated.